Christy Winters-Scott: Early life

 Christy Winters-Scott was born in Reston, Virginia and played high school basketball at South Lakes High School.
 Winters-Scott was the greatest female player to play at South Lakes.
 Winters-Scott led the Seahawks to a 29–0 record, and she helped them to win the 1986 Virginia AAA State Title during her senior season.
-Winters-Scott was named DC Metro Area All-Met player of the year by the Washington Post, The Washington Times, and The Fairfax Journal, while averaging 23 points, 14 rebounds, and six blocks per game.
+Winters-Scott was named DC Metro Area All-Met player of the year by The Washington Post, The Washington Times, and The Fairfax Journal, while averaging 23 points, 14 rebounds, and six blocks per game.
 Winters-Scott scored 1,785 points, 1,075 rebounds, and 492 blocks for her high school career.
 Winters-Scott, then known as Christy Winters, eventually elected into the South Lakes Athletics Hall of Fame alongside Grant Hill, who said, "it feels good to be recognized as the male Christy Winters" during his acceptance speech.

-Collegiate & Professional Career
+Collegiate and professional career

-Winters-Scott earned a full scholarship to play collegiate basketball at the University of Maryland from 1986-1990.
+Winters-Scott earned a full scholarship to play collegiate basketball at the University of Maryland from 1986 to 1990.
 Winters-Scott recorded 1,679 points (second in Maryland history), 723 rebounds (fourth in Maryland history), and played 123 career games (first in school history).
 Winters is one of only two players to score more than 700 field goals (703) at Maryland.
 Winters also ranks in the all-time top 10 at Maryland in games started (fourth with 100), blocked shots (fifth with 91) and field goal percentage (eighth with .537).

 Winters-Scott helped Maryland to win its eighth ACC Championship in 1989, and she led the team to its third Final Four appearance.
 Winters-Scott was named First Team All ACC and Kodak All-East Region, while leading the Terps with 533 points as a senior.

 Winters-Scott spent a year playing in Pistoia, Italy and another two years in Fribourg, Switzerland, after graduating.
 She averaged 37 points and 12 rebounds per game, and she had a career high of 48 points, while competing for the Euro Cup, in her final professional season in Switzerland.